MVCS is recognized by the United States government as an I-17 school and is sanctioned to issue I-20’s to incoming students with legal paperwork.

 Our mission is to develop Christ-like character and academic excellence by training students in a loving and nurturing classroom where the Bible sets the standard in building servant leaders in the global community of Christ.
 MVCS seeks to create an environment conducive to growth in Christian character, maturity, wisdom and the knowledge of our Lord and Savior Jesus Christ which will lead to a transforming biblical worldview that will influence the world.

 The following steps are required to begin the international admissions process and must be fully completed and verified before acceptance.

-to download the International Application Packet.
-Electronically submit the completed packet to our International Studies Director, Connie Elkins, with all supporting documents.
+CLICK HERE to download the International Application Packet.
+(The application is also available in PDF form to the right column.)
+Electronically submit the completed packet to our Admissions Director Vonette Carter with all supporting documents.
 A checklist is included for your convenience.

 24701 San Doval Lane

 Office Phone: (949) 465-1950

 Vonette Carter, Admissions Director